 Much of it is probably unimportant busy work.

-Get your priorities in order and determine how your time is best spent.
-Remove unimportant items from your to-do list and work towards achieving your goals.
+So get your priorities in order and determine how your time should be best spent.
+Remove unimportant items from your to-do list and work towards something that matters.